AndrzejJakubczak/Aplikacja-finansowa/README.md

 ## Features
-- Users can enter a total budget amount and save it for tracking their expenses.
+- Users can enter a total budget amount and save it for tracking their expenses
-- Users can add expenses, and the application calculates the total expenditure and remaining balance.
+- Users can add expenses, and the application calculates the total expenditure and remaining balance
 - The application displays a list of expenses, including the product name and amount.
-Users can delete items from the list.
+Users can delete items from the list

 ## Screenshots